Robert Baden-Powell, 1st Baron Baden-Powell

 Educated at Charterhouse School, Baden-Powell served in the British Army from 1876 until 1910 in India and Africa.
-In 1899, during the Second Boer War in South Africa, Baden-Powell successfully defended the town in the Siege of Mafeking.
-Several of his books, written for military reconnaissance and scout training in his African years, were also read by boys.
-In August 1907, he held a demonstration camp, the Brownsea Island Scout camp, which is now seen as the beginning of Scouting.
-Based on his earlier books, particularly Aids to Scouting, he wrote Scouting for Boys, published in 1908 by Sir Arthur Pearson, for boy readership.
-In 1910 Baden-Powell retired from the army and formed The Scout Association.
+In 1899, during the Second Boer War in South Africa, Baden-Powell defended the town in the Siege of Mafeking.
+His books, written for military reconnaissance and scout training, were also read by boys and used by teachers and youth organisations.
+In August 1907, he held an experimental camp, the Brownsea Island Scout camp to test his ideas for training boys in scouting.
+He wrote Scouting for Boys, published in 1908 by C. Arthur Pearson Limited, for boy readership.
+In 1910, Baden-Powell retired from the army and formed The Scout Association.

-The first Scout Rally was held at The Crystal Palace in 1909.
-Girls in Scout uniform attended, telling Baden-Powell that they were the "Girl Scouts".
-In 1910, Baden-Powell and his sister Agnes Baden-Powell started the Girl Guide and Girl Scout organisation.
-In 1912 he married Olave St Clair Soames.
-He gave guidance to the Scout and Girl Guide movements until retiring in 1937.
+In 1909, a rally of Scouts was held at The Crystal Palace.
+Many girls in Scout uniform attended and, in front of the press, a small group told Baden-Powell that they were the "Girl Scouts".
+In 1910, Baden-Powell and his sister Agnes started The Girl Guides Association.
+In 1912, Baden-Powell married Olave St Clair Soames.
+He gave guidance to The Scout Association and Girl Guides Association until retiring in 1937.
 Baden-Powell lived his last years in Nyeri, Kenya, where he died and was buried in 1941.
 His grave is a national monument.

 Early life

-Baden-Powell was a son of Baden Powell, Savilian Professor of Geometry at Oxford University and Church of England priest, and his third wife, Henrietta Grace Smyth, eldest daughter of Admiral William Henry Smyth.
-After Baden Powell died in 1860, his widow, to identify her children with her late husband's fame, and to set her own children apart from their half-siblings and cousins, styled the family name Baden-Powell.
+Baden-Powell was the penultimate son of Baden Powell, the Savilian Professor of Geometry at the University of Oxford and Church of England priest, and his third wife, Henrietta Grace née Smyth, eldest daughter of Admiral William Henry Smyth.
+After his father died in 1860, his mother, to identify her children with her late husband's fame, styled the family name Baden-Powell.
 The name was eventually legally changed by Royal Licence on 30 April 1902.

-The family of Baden-Powell's father originated in Suffolk.
+Baden-Powell's father's family originated in Suffolk.
 His mother's earliest known Smyth ancestor was a Royalist American colonist; her mother's father Thomas Warington was the British Consul in Naples around 1800.

-Baden-Powell was born as Robert Stephenson Smyth Powell at 6 Stanhope Street (now 11 Stanhope Terrace), Paddington, London, on 22 February 1857.
+Baden-Powell was born Robert Stephenson Smyth Powell at 6 Stanhope Street (now 11 Stanhope Terrace), Paddington, London, on 22 February 1857.
 He was called Stephe (pronounced "Stevie") by his family.
 He was named after his godfather, Robert Stephenson, the railway and civil engineer, and his third name was his mother's surname.

-Baden-Powell had four older half-siblings from the second of his father's two previous marriages, and was the fifth surviving child of his father's third marriage:
+Baden-Powell had four older half-siblings from the second of his father's two previous marriages and was the fifth surviving child of his father's third marriage: